Frequently asked questions (FAQ)

 As of now, there's no quick way to authorize a new device with the Agent.
 We are currently working on a user-friendly solution that will allow you do that based on your wallet address.

-The only workaround available today is described in the answer to this question:
+The only workaround available today is described in the answer to this question: I can no longer access the device (or browser) that I used to manage my validator node through SVT.
+What do I do?

 Agent